cs106l/cs106l-assignments/assignment4/README.md

     std::set<std::string> suggestions(view.begin(), view.end());
     ```

-    Lastly, to create a `Mispelling` object from a `token` and a set of `suggestions`, we can use uniform initialization:
+    Lastly, to create a `Misspelling` object from a `token` and a set of `suggestions`, we can use uniform initialization:

     ```cpp
-    Mispelling { token, suggestions }
+    Misspelling { token, suggestions }
     ```

-    This should be the return value of the `/* A lambda function taking a Token -> Mispelling */` lambda function in the code above.
+    This should be the return value of the `/* A lambda function taking a Token -> Misspelling */` lambda function in the code above.

 3. **Step Three: Drop misspellings with no suggestions.**
-    At this point, `view` contains all of our misspelled words with their suggestions: it is a view over a collection of `Mispelling` objects.
-However, some of these `Mispelling` objects won't have any suggestions.
+    At this point, `view` contains all of our misspelled words with their suggestions: it is a view over a collection of `Misspelling` objects.
+However, some of these `Misspelling` objects won't have any suggestions.
 For example, the gibberish word `"adskadnfknfs"` is definitely misspelled, but there's no word in the English dictionary that is one edit away from it.
-We would like to remove these suggestion-less mispellings from our view before returning them.
+We would like to remove these suggestion-less Misspellings from our view before returning them.

     Once again, we can apply `std::ranges::views::filter` to `view`.
 You should have all the information you need to do this!
-After you filter the empty mispellings, you'll want to materialize `view` into an `std::set<Mispelling>` and return it, which you can do through similar process described for `suggestions` in Part Two above!
+After you filter the empty Misspellings, you'll want to materialize `view` into an `std::set<Misspelling>` and return it, which you can do through similar process described for `suggestions` in Part Two above!

     > ⚠️ [**`std::ranges::to`**](https://en.cppreference.com/w/cpp/ranges/to)
     > You might remember that we used `std::ranges::to` in lecture to materialize a view of `char` into an `std::string`: